 Vtg Stencil Germany No. 101 is modeled after historic stencil plates from Bavaria.

 These stencils are a unique find.
-The unevenness of the single plates suggest that they were not produced industrially.
+The unevenness of the single plates suggests that they were not produced industrially.
 The design itself, a blackletter chancery, is a romantic reprise of a style that was common in German writing offices from the 14th to the 16th century.
 The flourishes stylistically quote the Baroque period.
-A talented mind, perhaps around 1890, has transformed the textura shapes into a modular stencil system.
+A talented mind, perhaps around 1890, transformed the textura shapes into a modular stencil system.

 Overall, this decorative blackletter doesn't look like a stencil design.
 Maybe it was originally used by a sign painter, and all the typical stencil bridges would have been painted over in the final work.

 If you're looking for a decorative blackletter font with a unique touch and a romantic feel, you will love Germany No. 101.